samwiseg0/plex/debug_stats_monitoring/README.md

                         Get web threads info from the plex server.
                         Choices: (count, dump)
   --count_lines         Count lines in the specified file.
+  --error_count         Count errors present in log file.
   --web_socket_search WEB_SOCKET_SEARCH
-                        Search the websocket log file.
-  --error_count         Count errors present in log file.
-  --plex_server_log     Use plex server log ie. Plex Media Server.log --file FILE           Location of the a file
+                        Search the websocket log file. --location must be specified --get_folder_size     Calcualte the size of a folder in bytes. --location must be specified --plex_server_log     Use plex server log ie. Plex Media Server.log --location LOCATION   Location of a log file or folder --dummy               Used as a placeholder to work around a zabbix limitation.
+This does nothing!
+  --version             Print version and exit.
 ```
 `plex_websocket_logger.py` will open and maintain a websocket connection to plex.
 It will log all messages to a log file and then rotate it out when it reaches 100 MB.
 It only keeps 3 rotated files.